Airbus A380 wing checks extended to entire fleet

 They will now be also be carried out on superjumbos flown by Qantas, China Southern (600029.SS), Korean Air (003490.KS) and Lufthansa (LHAG.DE).

-Qantas grounded one of its 12 A380s after the discovery of two-centimetre (0.8 inch) cracks that were "traced back to a manufacturing issue", the Australian carrier said on Wednesday.
+Qantas grounded one of its 12 A380s after the discovery of two-centimeter (0.8 inch) cracks that were "traced back to a manufacturing issue," the Australian carrier said on Wednesday.

 It was during lengthy repairs to another Qantas plane that the A380 problems first surfaced, following a 2010 engine explosion that tore open one wing.

 Lufthansa's longest-serving A380 has made about 900 flights, company spokesman Michael Lamberty said.
-"That means we have room to manoeuvre to carry out checks one by one, as part of normal maintenance."
+"That means we have room to maneuver to carry out checks one by one, as part of normal maintenance."

 GLITCHES